PrincetonUniversity/PsyNeuLink/README.md

                  insures that it is a number of list or tuple of numbers assigns self.value to self.variable
              b) validate_params:
-                 kwMechanismStateProjections:
+                 kwStateProjections:
                      must be a Projection object or class, or specification dict for one specification dict must have the following entries::
                          kwProjectionType:<Projection class>
                          kwProjectionParams:<dict> - params for kwProjectionType
              c) instantiate_execute_method:
-                 insures that output of execute method is compatible with mechanismState's value
+                 insures that output of execute method is compatible with state's value
          8) instantiate_projections:
              - each must be a Projection class or object or a specification dict for one
-             - insures output of projection execute method is compatible with mechanismState.value
+             - insures output of projection execute method is compatible with state.value
-             - insures receiver for each projection is mechanismState
+             - insures receiver for each projection is state
              - if spec is not valid, default is created of type determined by paramsCurrent[kwProjectionType]
-             - adds each to mechanismState.receivesFromProjections
+             - adds each to state.receivesFromProjections
          9) Assign observers

      E) Projection: